 The U.S. Federal Communications Commission (FCC) has reignited the debate over the inflight use of cell phones, and could relax the current ban on telephone calls after a meeting in December.
 “We have circulated a proposal to expand consumer access and choice for in-flight mobile broadband.
 Modern technologies can deliver mobile services in the air safely and reliably, and the time is right to review our outdated and restrictive rules,” FCC Chairman Tom Wheeler says in a Nov.
 21 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Government To Review Rules Governing Inflight Phones Calls".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Government To Review Rules Governing Inflight Phones Calls".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.